root-project/web/manual/python/index.md

 - `IgnoreCommandLineOptions` (default `True`): If a PyROOT script is run with some command line arguments, ROOT ignores them by default, so you can process them as you wish.
 However, by setting `PyConfig.IgnoreCommandLineOptions` to `False`, those arguments are forwarded to ROOT for parsing, for example, to enable the batch mode from the command line.<br/>For a complete list of the arguments accepted by ROOT, → see [Starting ROOT with command line options]({{ '/manual/first_steps_with_root/#starting-root-with-command-line-options' | relative_url }}).

-- `ShutDown` (default `True`): If PyROOT is terminated during its cleanup phase, the ROOT C++ interpreter is shut down.<br/>If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, you can set `PyConfig.ShutDown` to `False` to prevent that shutdown.
+- `ShutDown` (default `True`): When the application is finished, more precisely during PyROOT's cleanup phase, the ROOT C++ interpreter is shut down by default.<br/>If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, you can set `PyConfig.ShutDown` to `False` to prevent that shutdown.

 - `StartGUIThread` (default `True`): Unless executed from [IPython](https://ipython.org/){:target="_blank"}, a [Jupyter](https://jupyter.org/){:target="_blank"} notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode){:target="_blank"}, PyROOT starts a thread that periodically polls for ROOT events (for example GUI events) to process them.
 If a given PyROOT application does not need this event processing, you can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.